5 Ways Clubs Increase Member Engagement Through Text Message (Plus Templates)

 3. Give members their preferred inbound communications channel.

-When members have questions, what do they do?
+When new members have questions, what do they do?
 They probably go to your website to find the answer or to contact your club.
 These days, 70% of online traffic comes from mobile devices, and those viewers would often rather text you than call or email.

 4. Use your same number for calls and texts.